Hot air balloons floating over a valley in Albuquerque

 Considered Korean Thanksgiving, Chuseok translates to “Autumn Eve” and is a 3-day national holiday celebrated in both North and South Korea, as well as by Koreans all over the world.
 This celebration is important because it’s one of the occasions when Koreans gather with family to honor their ancestors.
 It’s a great combination of cultural traditions and modern festivities, making it a perfect autumn celebration.

 Travel to Seoul for Chuseok for an unforgettable experience.
-There are many special events that take place, with most of them being free of charge.
-Visit one of the major royal palaces, like the Gyeongbokgung, to truly take in Korean culture.
-There are also many traditional performances and events that take place throughout the city that are open to the public, like traditional folk games.
+Many special events take place and most of them are free of charge.
+Visit one of the major royal palaces, like the Gyeongbokgung.
+Take advantage of the traditional performances and events throughout the city.
+They are open to the public and include things like traditional folk games.

 For nine days in October, the Albuquerque skies fill up with more than 500 balloons that lift off from Balloon Fiesta Park at the Albuquerque International Balloon Fiesta.
 This festival is the largest gathering of hot air balloons in the world.
-Beyond the stunning visuals, it’s the ideal place to enjoy live music, delicious food and the chance to interact with balloon pilots.
+Beyond the stunning visuals, it’s the ideal place to enjoy live music and local, delicious food.

 Make sure to stay one day until sundown to watch the Balloon Glow, where all the balloons fire their burners and light up at the same time.
 It’s one of the most spectacular moments of the Balloon Fiesta and something you don’t want to miss.